 But of all these features, my personal favorites are the alarm and timer settings.
 Much to the trepidation of my wife, I would regularly leave lights on after going to bed late at night.
 Now, the lights I would have left on are set to automatically turn off at 1 am, and now more often than not will actually remind me that I should go to bed.
 Come morning they will slowly turn on a just few minutes before the alarm goes off, helping to gently wake us up.

 While my wife enjoyed the ability to dim and turn off the lights in our bedroom from her phone without having to get out of bed, she used the Hue Go Personal Wireless Light more than anything.
 A portable light about the size of a melon sliced in half, it can be bright enough to light up a full room with any color, carried to light your way at night, or dimmed down to make for a relaxing nightlight; my wife’s preferred use.
 Featuring full control through the App just like the Hue Bulbs, it also comes with 5 preset themes of varying brightness and colors, which can be independently changed by pressing the small button on the bottom.

-All features combined in these, and other Hue Products enable you to easily control, program, and access your homes lighting.
-Whether you program your lights to automatically turn on at night while you’re away on vacation, or create a romantic dinner setting with warm dim lighting and the flickering candle preset on the Hue Go like my wife and I did, the Hue system is an excellent addition to any up and coming Smart House.
+All features combined with these and other Hue Products enable you to easily control, program, and access your home's lighting.
+Whether you program your lights to automatically turn on at night while you’re away on vacation or create a romantic dinner setting with warm dim lighting and the flickering candle preset on the Hue Go like my wife and I did, the Hue system is an excellent addition to any up and coming Smart House.